Revised, September 1993

 Ad hoc committee convenes, reviews dossier, writes recommendation

-to final decision maker and puts letter in a sealed envelope addressed
+to final decision maker and places the letter in the dossier.

 3. CAPA reviews all dossiers, including the statements of administrative